Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Flying Sword.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/small
 - monster/type/construct
-statblock: inline
+aliases: ["Flying Sword"]
 ---
 # Flying Sword
 *Source: Monster Manual p.
-20, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, Keys from the Golden Vault*
+20, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 A flying sword dances through the air, fighting with the confidence of a warrior that can't be injured.
 Swords are the most common weapons animated with magic.
 Axes, clubs, daggers, maces, spears, and even self-loading crossbows are also known to exist in animated object form.